keithfancher/kept/README.md

 `kept` uses JSON data exported from [Google Takeout](https://takeout.google.com/).
 The first step is to export your data.

-The quickest approach is log in to Google Takeout, "de-select all", then select *only* Keep for your export.
-If you export everything, chances are it will take a very long time and produce a huge amount of data.
+The quickest approach is to log into Google Takeout, "de-select all", then select *only* Keep for your export.
+(If you export everything, chances are it will take a very long time and produce a huge amount of data.)

 Once you've got a directory full of exported Google Keep JSON, you can convert *any* or *all* of these files using `kept`.
+[Grab the latest release](https://github.com/keithfancher/kept/releases) for your platform of choice, and take it for a test-drive.

 Here are some simple examples:

 ```
 # This will convert a single note.
 By default, the markdown output will be